How to Mount Tv in a College Dorm (Easy Process + No Holes)7 min read

 Can I do TV Mount by myself?

 It’s up to you to decide what kind of wall mount you’ll require.
 Fasten the bracket to the back of the TV.
-Find the holes in the back, and then use the bolts that came with the mounting kit to secure the mounting arms.
+Find the holes in the back, then use the bolts with the mounting kit to secure the mounting arms.

-Is it OK to mount TV on drywall?
+Is it OK to mount the TV on drywall?

 Drywall may be able to hold a 100-pound television, but it is fragile and may need extra support from the mount.